 A royal spokesman said: ‘The Duchess is keen to use independent British dressmakers, whose skills and craftsmanship she admires.’

 The coat also showcased a hidden placket with decorative pick stitching and angled front pockets.
-It was an outstanding look for Kate; the tailoring was impeccable and the shade ideal with her coloring.
+It was an outstanding look for Kate; the tailoring was impeccable and the shade ideal for her coloring.

 UPDATED SHOE INFORMATION: We have heard from a spokesman for the company who made Kate’s elegant black suede heels, they were created at her request by Mascaro.
 Some readers may recall the brand name from our previous reference to the company, Mascaro is also responsible for the black velvet clutch Kate carried to the Sun Military Awards, that bag was a design from sister brand Pretty Ballerinas.
 (More on the clutch here.)